bptlab/fcm2cpn/readme.md

 To be usable from the engine, the outputs of the compiler differ from the description in the engine
 * The CPN has no input place, so it can support multiple concurrent cases
 * Data objects reference the case to prevent concurrent cases from mixing
-* The state of data objects in stored in the token (not the labels of places) to access it easily from within the engine
 * The generated colored Petri net uses CPNTools syntax for colorsets, operations, etc.
 * Some functionality has been encapsulated into functions to improve readability
-* Termination conditions are not yet supported

 ### Sources